 Today’s workplaces are so heavily reliant on digital transformation to keep pace with the competition, and as a result, IT operations teams have seen budgets steadily increase as they architect new solutions, invest in new applications, and perform DEX-driven initiatives designed to improve the digital workplace.

 When these initiatives don’t generate a positive impact to the bottom-line, those operations teams draw attention from leadership looking to reduce costs – and not positive attention.

 Here’s the good news: a majority of IT departments can take measures to become more cost-efficient, almost instantly.
-Keep reading as we examine three major areas of an IT department’s budget, and provide tips for how to make these areas more efficient and boost ROI rather than drive costs.
+Keep reading as we examine three major areas of an IT department’s budget, and provide 3 ways to reduce IT operating costs today.

 Every digital workplace relies on high-powered technologies to support their workers in the office or at home.
 These laptops, mobile devices, and desktop CPUs represent a large portion of an organization’s overall budget – costs that seem largely unavoidable, of course, as employees need these technologies in order to do their jobs.

 Many of the costs associated with hardware are avoidable, however.
 One of the biggest mistakes an IT department can make is over-provisioning: providing employees with hardware they don’t need or rarely use to perform their unique day-to-day responsibilities.